-Looking for some summertime water fun in the Blue Ridge Mountains?
+Looking for some summertime water fun in the Blue Ridge Mountains of North Carolna?
 Look no further than Sliding Rock NC.
-People and families have been coming to Sliding Rock NC, located in Pisgah National Park in NC for years and years.
+People and families have been coming to Sliding Rock NC, located in Pisgah National Forest in NC for years and years.

 Location: On Highway 276, 8 miles outside of Brevard NC

 Handicap Accessible: Yes to the viewing area, but not to the bottom or top of the falls themselves

 Dog Friendly: Yes, but must be on a leash

 Features: Waterfall, swimming, restrooms and large parking lot.